skrysmanski/devlog/content/articles/networking/ping-by-name.md

   * there will never be a "real" domain ending called ".local".
 So you don't run the risk of name conflicts with the internet.
   * good routers won't ask your ISP's DNS server for ".local" names.
 So connecting to a ".local" name, will always result in an ip address from the local network.
 * mDNS, of course, only works if no two computers on the local network share the same name.
-* With mDNS, you don't need to specify `.local` as "primary DNS suffix" on Windows - unlike the solution in the [[pingidentify-computers-by-computer-name-in-windows|aforementioned article]].
+* With mDNS, you don't need to specify `.local` as "primary DNS suffix" on Windows.